mahmoud/clastic/README.rst

 Which means that ``name`` was provided by both the Route's URL and the Application's resources.

-Finally, in practice, Clastic naming conflicts are rare, easily resolvable, and resolution leads to less ambiguous, more maintainable code.
+In practice, Clastic naming conflicts are rare and easily resolvable.
+Resolution leads to less ambiguous, more maintainable code, and the application developer lives to see another day.

 Middleware